 - No limitation by the size of the uterus

-- The combination with reduction and incontinence surgery possible
+- The combination of reduction and incontinence surgery possible

 - The advantages of an abdominal hysterectomy are that the uterus can be removed even if a woman has internal scarring (adhesions) from previous surgery or her fibroids are large.
 The surgeon has a good view of the abdominal cavity and more room to work.
 Also, surgeons have the most experience with this type of hysterectomy.
 However, the abdominal incision is more painful than with vaginal hysterectomy and the recovery period is longer.